athrur/athrur.github.io/_posts/2022-08-01-tweet-based-trading.md

 This incident is by no means an anomaly.
 Among the 26 tweets (**excluding replies**) containing the word "doge," an astonishing 23 of them triggered price hikes in Dogecoin.
 On average, just 15 minutes after these tweets, the price increased by an impressive 7.24%.
 This discovery shatters any notion of coincidence; it's a pattern that can't be ignored.

-The moral of the story, is if you want to make money, just follow Elon Musk on Twitter, and get ready to remortgage your house to buy Dogecoin.
+~~The moral of the story, is if you want to make money, just follow Elon Musk on Twitter, and get ready to remortgage your house to buy Dogecoin.
+Your next trip to the moon is just a tweet away.~~

-**DISCLAIMER: NOT FINANCIAL ADVICE, DO NOT DO THIS**
+**DISCLAIMER: NOT FINANCIAL ADVICE, TWITTER IS NOT A SUITABLE SOURCE OF FINANCIAL INFORMATION.**